MedForge

-I am currently a first-year PhD student at the National University of Singapore, supervised by Prof. Mengling Feng.
+I am currently a second-year PhD student at the National University of Singapore, supervised by Prof. Mengling Feng.

-Reviewer for NIPS, IJCAI, ACM TIST, with over 10 papers reviewed.
+Academic Service: Reviewer for ACL 2026, NeurIPS, IJCAI, and ACM TIST, with 10+ papers reviewed.

 Research Interests: Trustworthy and Agentic LLM • Multi-modality Intelligence in Healthcare